Important Dates

 • When will I get my diploma?

-After the main commencement ceremony, students will pick up their diplomas at their school receptions.
+After the main commencement ceremony, students will receive their diplomas at their school or college degree ceremony; unless the student has a hold on their account.

 • What is the expected duration of the graduation ceremony?

-The commencement ceremony will last approximately 3 hours.
-The receptions following commencement will last approximately 1 hour.
+The main commencement ceremony will last approximately an hour and a half.
+The diploma ceremonies following commencement will vary based on the size of the school/college.
 Please plan accordingly for seating, transportation, and any post-graduation celebrations.

-• When and where are the school receptions and diploma distribution?
+• When and where are the school and college receptions and diploma distribution?

-After the commencement ceremony, schools will gather for receptions and to distribute diplomas.
+After the commencement ceremony, colleges and schools will gather for receptions and to distribute diplomas.
 The locations of each reception will be listed here.

 Commencement Speaker and Honorary Degrees